anthonytedja/sudoku/README.md

 [![Grid](assets/board.png)](https://github.com/anthonytedja/sudoku)

-> sudoku is a AI-powered sudoku variant solver.
+> sudoku is an AI-powered sudoku variant solver.

 ## Introduction

 There are two parts to this project:

-- The implementation of two constraint propagators – a Forward Checking constraint propagator and a Generalized Arc Consistence (GAC) constraint propagator.
+- `propagators.py` : The implementation of two constraint propagators – a Forward Checking constraint propagator and a Generalized Arc Consistence (GAC) constraint propagator.
+Also includes the implementation of the MRV heuristic for selecting variables to be assigned to code in this file.
-- The encoding of three different CSP models to solve a logic puzzle that is a sudoku variant called FunPuzz, as described below.
+- `funpuzz_csp.py` : The encoding of three different CSP models to solve a logic puzzle that is a sudoku variant called FunPuzz, as described below.
 One model uses binary not-equal constraints for row and column constraints, while the other model uses n-ary all-different constraints for them.
 The third model encodes row, column and cage constraints (which are defined below).

 ## Funpuzz Formal Description